Opening – Why We Should Know Energy.

 Machines that make Machines

-A tool is defined as a machine that more easily allows us to preform a task.
+A tool is a machine that more easily allows us to perform a task.
 A shovel works well for digging a small ditch but if we desire a long, deep ditch, we need to get many willing people with shovels or one person with an excavator.
 When we feed the excavator’s engine a few gallons of fuel it does the work of many people.
 We are releasing the fuel’s energy to help us dig the ditch.